 The final assembly

 After painting, the vehicle came back to us.
-The final assembly of the vehicle was carried out in our halls.
+The final assembly of the vehicle was carried out in our workshop.
 In this step, the final touches were made to ensure that the customer received a vehicle of the highest quality.